-• To use the Color Replacement feature, in the Image Preview pane, move the eye dropper over the pixel of the original color, and then move the eye dropper over the pixel of the replacement color.
+To use the Color Replacement feature, in the Image Preview pane, click and move the eye dropper (color picker icon) over the pixel of the original color in the image, and then move the eye dropper over the pixel of the replacement color.
+The large square defines the area that is currently being viewed, while the smaller square is the pixel.
 Click Apply to save the changes.